Azure/Mission-Critical-Online/README.md

 - [Reference Implementation Solution Guide](./docs/reference-implementation/README.md) - Everything required to understand and build a copy of the reference implementation
 - [Reference Implementation Build Artifacts](./src/infra/README.md) - Contains the Infrastructure-as-Code artifacts, CI/CD pipelines, and application code required to deploy the pre-configured reference solution

-## More information about AlwaysOn
+## AlwaysOn overview and design guidelines

+The following articles provides more information about AlwaysOn design guidelines and design areas located in the [AlwaysOn GitHub](https://github.com/Azure/AlwaysOn) repo:

 - [Introduction - What is AlwaysOn?](https://github.com/Azure/AlwaysOn/blob/repo-go-live-changes/docs/introduction/README.md) - Detailed introduction into AlwaysOn, the problem it is intended to solve and the value it can provide.
 - [Design Guidelines](https://github.com/Azure/AlwaysOn/blob/repo-go-live-changes/docs/design-methodology/README.md) - Prescriptive guidance aligned to 8 critical design areas guides users to design and build an AlwaysOn application, outlining a recommended decision process.